BafS/Quaris/README.md

 ## Almost no configuration required
 Quaris handles everything related to the gamification of your application, and the only thing you need to configure and run the application is to provide your MySQL root username and password in the file located at **Quaris/spring-server/src/main/resources/application.properties** (lines 26 and 27).

+## No funny business - Quaris uses [JSON Web Tokens](https://jwt.io/) to authenticate requests
+Except for registering new apps and authenticating, every CRUD request to Quaris must contain the JWT provided by the server in its header.
+(Header must include : **"Authorization": "[jwt given by server]"**)

 ## Requirements
 Before getting started you'll need to have
 - [Maven](https://maven.apache.org/download.cgi)